Multiple Testing for Neuroimaging via Hidden Markov Random Field: Simulation Studies

 \subsection{Multiple-Group Analysis}

 Voxels in a human brain can be naturally grouped into multiple functional regions.
-For simulations with grouped multiple tests, we consider two lattice groups each with size $15\times 15\times 15$.
-The corresponding MRFs $\boldsymbol{\Theta}_1=\{\Theta_{1s}:s\in S\}$ and $\boldsymbol{\Theta}_2=\{\Theta_{2s}:s\in S\}$ are generated from the Ising model \eqref{Ising model} with parameters $(\beta_1=0.2,h_1=-1)$ and $(\beta_2=0.8,h_2=-2.5)$, respectively.
-The observations $\boldsymbol{X}_k=\{X_{ks},s\in S\}$ are generated conditionally on $\boldsymbol{\Theta}_k$, $k=1,2$, from $X_{ks}|\Theta_{ks} \sim (1-\Theta_{ks})N(0,1)+\Theta_{ks}N(\mu_k,\sigma_k^2)$, where $\mu_1$ varies from 1 to 4 with increments of size 0.5, $\mu_2=\mu_1+1$ and $\sigma_1^2=\sigma_2^2=1$.
+For simulations with grouped multiple tests, we consider two lattice groups each with size $15{\times} 15{\times} 15$.
+The corresponding MRFs $\bmath{\Theta}_1=\{\Theta_{1s}:s\in S\}$ and $\bmath{\Theta}_2=\{\Theta_{2s}:s\in S\}$ are generated from the Ising model \eqref{Ising model} with parameters $(\beta_1=0.2,h_1=-1)$ and $(\beta_2=0.8,h_2=-2.5)$, respectively.
+The observations $\bmath{X}_k=\{X_{ks},s\in S\}$ are generated conditionally on $\bmath{\Theta}_k$, $k=1,2$, from $X_{ks}|\Theta_{ks} \sim (1-\Theta_{ks})N(0,1)+\Theta_{ks}N(\mu_k,\sigma_k^2)$, where $\mu_1$ varies from 1 to 4 with increments of size 0.5, $\mu_2=\mu_1+1$ and $\sigma_1^2=\sigma_2^2=1$.
 The initial values are $\beta_1^{(0)}=\beta_2^{(0)}=h_1^{(0)}=h_2^{(0)}=0,$ $\mu_2^{(0)}=\mu_1^{(0)}=\mu_1+1,$ and $\sigma_1^{2^{(0)}}=\sigma_2^{2^{(0)}}=2$.

-The simulation results are presented in Figure 3, which are similar to that in Wei et al. (2009) for the one-dimensional case with multiple groups using HMCs.
-Figure 3(a) shows that all procedures are valid, whereas BH and CLfdr procedures are conservative.
+The simulation results are presented in Figure 3, which are similar to that in \citet{Wei09} for the one-dimensional case with multiple groups using HMCs.
+Figure 3(a) shows that all procedures are valid in controlling FDR at the prespecified level of 0.10, whereas BH and CLfdr procedures are conservative.
 We also plot the within-group FDR levels of PLIS for each group separately.
 One can see that in order to minimize the global FNR level, the PLIS procedure may automatically adjust the FDRs of each individual group, either inflated or deflated reflecting the group heterogeneity, while the global FDR is appropriately controlled.
-In Figure 3(b) and (c) we see that both SLIS and PLIS outperform the BH and CLfdr procedures, indicating that utilizing the dependency information can improve the efficiency of a testing procedure, and the improvement is more evident for weaker signals (smaller values of $\mu_1$).
+In Figure 3(b) and (c) we can see that both SLIS and PLIS outperform BH, $q$-value and CLfdr procedures, indicating that utilizing the dependency information can improve the efficiency of a testing procedure, and the improvement is more evident for weaker signals (smaller values of $\mu_1$).
 Between the two LIS-based procedures, PLIS slightly outperforms SLIS, indicating the benefit of ranking the LIS test statistics globally.
-Particularly, PLIS finds 8.3\% more ATP than SLIS when $\mu_1=1$.
+In particular, ATP is 8.3\% higher for PLIS than for SLIS when $\mu_1=1$.

-\section{ADNI FDG-PET IMAGE DATA ANALYSIS}
+\section{ADNI FDG-PET Image Data Analysis}

+Alzheimer's disease (AD) is the most common cause of dementia in the elderly population.
+Much progress has been made in the diagnosis of AD including clinical assessment and neuroimaging techniques.
+One such extensively used neuroimaging technique is FDG-PET imaging, which is used to evaluate the cerebral metabolic rate of glucose (CMRgl).
+We consider the FDG-PET image data from the ADNI database ({\tt adni.loni.usc.edu}) as an illustrative example.